 Background on Tax Expenditure Measures: Existing law provides various credits, deductions, exclusions, and exemptions for particular taxpayer groups.
 In the late 1960s, U.S. Treasury officials began arguing that these features of the tax law should be referred to as "expenditures" since they are generally enacted to accomplish some governmental purpose and there is a determinable cost associated with each (in the form of foregone revenues).
-As the Department of Finance notes in its annual Tax Expenditures.
+As the Department of Finance notes in its annual Tax Expenditure Report, there are several key differences between tax expenditures and direct expenditures.
 First, tax expenditures are reviewed less frequently than direct expenditures once they are enacted.
 While this affords taxpayers with greater financial predictability, it can also result in tax expenditures remaining a part of the tax code without demonstrating any public benefit.
 Second, there is generally no control over the amount of revenue losses associated with any given tax expenditure.
-Finally, it should also be noted that, once enacted, it takes a two-thirds vote to rescind an existing tax expenditures as be conferred by majority vote, but cannot be rescinded, irrespective of their cost or efficacy, without a supermajority vote.
+Finally, it should also be noted that, once enacted, it takes a two-thirds vote to rescind an existing tax expenditure absent a sunset date, effectively resulting in a "one-way ratchet" whereby tax expenditures can be conferred by majority vote, but cannot be rescinded, irrespective of their cost or efficacy, without a supermajority vote.